Sherlock-Blue/KMPBLE/README.md

 #### &nbsp;&nbsp;100% code coverage
 #### &nbsp;&nbsp;Implements an innovative mocking solution for Core Bluetooth<br>

 > Not a typo!
-This library implements unit testing mocks for CBCentralManager and CBPeripheral, once thought to be effectively impossible without requiring changes to the production code.
+This library implements unit testing mocks for CBCentralManager and CBPeripheral without requiring changes to the production code.
 <br>

 ## Experimental Features: